enra64/iot-ledmatrix/host/docs/index.rst

        [Install]
        WantedBy=multi-user.target
 9) enable & start the service to see your ledmatrix working: `sudo systemctl enable ledmatrix.service && sudo systemctl start ledmatrix.service`

+Note: If you are using /dev/ttyAMA0 (serial0) for the Arduino you have to remove this serial port from /boot/cmdline.txt as the Pi will print its boot messages to this port.

 android code
 ============